Steel Valley School District Annual Public Notice

-Screening information will be used within the student's school by the Child Study Team to work to meet his or her specific needs or to document the need for further evaluation.
-If it is determined that a child needs additional services, the Child Study Team will make adjustments relative to such things as the child's learning style, behavior, physical inabilities, and speech problems to be more in keeping with traditional classroom expectancies.
+Screening information will be used within the student's school by the SAP Team or Child Study Team to work together to meet his or her specific needs or to document the need for further evaluation.
+If it is determined that a child needs additional services, the SAP/Child Study Team will make adjustments relative to such things as the child's learning style, behavior, physical inabilities, and speech problems to be more in keeping with traditional classroom expectancies.
 If, after continued monitoring, the child does not make progress, parents will be asked to give written permission for further individual professional evaluations by a Multidisciplinary Team.

 - The Multidisciplinary Team consists of parents, teachers, a certified public school psychologist, other related service personnel and persons familiar with the student’s educational experience and cultural background.
-The evaluations conducted by the Team, must be sufficient in scope and depth to provide information about the student’s academic functioning, adaptive and social behavior, learning problems, strengths and information obtained by the ESAP or Child Study Team and information from the parents.
+The evaluations conducted by the Team, must be sufficient in scope and depth to provide information about the student’s academic functioning, adaptive and social behavior, learning problems, strengths and information obtained by the SAP or Child Study Team and information from the parents.